Head of Peru's Congress assumes presidency, vows to respect election timetable

 “There is nothing to celebrate here, this is a difficult moment for the country,” Merino told Peruvians.
 “Our first commitment before the country is to confirm our democratic convictions, and our respect for the election timetable.”

-Merino’s ascension to the presidency comes the day after Peru’s opposition-led Congress voted overwhelmingly to oust the centrist Vizcarra late on Monday after an impeachment trial over allegations of bribery, the second such trial he has faced in two months.
+Merino’s ascension to the presidency came after Peru’s opposition-led Congress voted overwhelmingly to oust the centrist Vizcarra late on Monday after an impeachment trial over allegations of bribery, the second such trial he has faced in two months.

 Vizcarra’s abrupt removal means he joins a long list of Peruvian politicians ensnared in allegations of corruption, piling a political crisis atop the economic recession induced by the coronavirus pandemic.

+Jaime Reusche, vice president with Moody’s Sovereign Risk Group, said even if the transition was smooth “destabilizing political incidents” could ultimately weaken Peru’s institutions.

+The anticipated backing by Merino’s cabinet picks for fresh congressional initiatives like the pension fund withdrawals “could weigh on Peru’s creditworthiness,” he added.

-The former president, an anti-corruption crusader, continued to question Congress’ decision to oust him on Tuesday, telling reporters that Merino’s government “raised concerns” because it lacked legitimacy.
+Vizcarra, who presented himself as an anti-corruption crusader, continued to question Congress’ decision to oust him on Tuesday, telling reporters Merino’s government lacked legitimacy.

 Several protests involving hundreds of people continued in cities throughout the country in support of Vizcarra.
 In downtown Lima, the capital, police fired tear gas at protesters who waved banners and signs and demanded Vizcarra’s return.